tamer4osman/redi-school-how-to-build-a-website/README.md

 Each example runs independent of the other.
 There are `README.md` files in each example folder which explain the details of each example.

+You need to have [Docker](https://docker.com) installed in order to run these examples.
+It is preferrable if you're using Linux or MacOs.
+Windows users will have to run the frontend proxy scripts manually but that should be easy enough since they are just a couple of commands.

 ### Special Thanks

-To Plista for letting me do the workshop and to the ReDi School for bringing the Students.
+To [Plista](https://plista.com) for letting me do the workshop and to the [ReDI School](https://www.redi-school.org/berlin) for bringing the Students.
 I hope you learned something interesting!
 I'll try to make some jokes ;)